poof-backup/poof/Reddit-posts/Reddit-DataHoarder.md

 The project was in development and continuous production use for 16 months before this public release.
-The brief user manual, threat model, and general instalation guide is avaliable in the project [README](https://github.com/poof-backup/poof/blob/master/README.md) on GitHub.
+The brief user manual, threat model, and general instalation guide are avaliable in the project [README](https://github.com/poof-backup/poof/blob/master/README.md) on GitHub.
+More detailed [operational considerations](https://github.com/poof-backup/poof/blob/master/ops-docs/index.md) are also available in the same repository.

 This first public release works on macOS and Linux, probably on any UNIX-like operating and file system where Python 3 and `rclone` are available.